-For our study, HITs were made available to all US residents (since the requests involved locations inside the US) with a HIT approval rate greater than 50%.
+For our study, HITs were made available only to the turkers within US (since the requests involved locations inside the US) with a HIT approval rate greater than 50%.
 Turkers were paid 20 cents for each HIT, and each turker could submit 10 HITs per task.
 We used tour planning scenarios for six major US cities, reused from the Mobi system's evaluation (Zhang et al. 2012).
 To measure the impact of automated critiquing on the generated plans, we compared the results from three experimental conditions: